dbernard87/javascript-weather-dash/README.md

 The application was created using HTML, CSS, and Javascript.
 The application uses the Open Weather API, Font Awesome icons, Google Fonts, and Moment JS to display the current date.

+The application layout is designed to be mobile friendly.

 ## Usage